bcgov/data-publication/pages/dps_bcdc_w_start.md

 ------------------------------

-## OTHER FREQUENTLY ASKED QUESTIONS
+## Other frequently asked questions

 See the [Catalogue section of the Data Publication FAQ](./faq.md#metadata-records-and-the-bc-data-catalogue)